manuelkiessling/manuel.kiessling.net/content/node-and-react-beginner-tutorial-part-1.md

 That last one is a good litmus test to see if we understand how boolean expressions work.
 As this is an "or" expression using `||`, it's enough to make it `true` if one side of it is `true`.
 The expression on the left, `1 == 1`, is `true`, but because it is inverted with `!` before the `||` comparison is done, the left side of the "or" expression is `false`.

+### Comparing values

-Note how we use `==` for value comparison, while we used `=` for assignment.
+Note how we used `==` for value comparison, while we used `=` for assignment.

-And there is a second comparison operator, which is useful when we compare values of different types: `0 == 0` is of course `true`, but `0 == ""` is... also `true`.
-This might not be what you want, because the number `0` and the empty string `""` are two different things - we probably agree that an empty string is something different than the number zero.
+There is a second comparison operator, which is useful when we compare values of different types: `0 == 0` is of course `true`, but `0 == ""` is... also `true`.

+This might not be what you expect or want, because the number `0` and the empty string `""` are two different things — we probably agree that an empty *string* is something different than the *number* zero.

 In order to make sure that the two things we compare have the same value *and* also have the same type, we can use the `===` operator, which checks for type *and* value.
 Because comparisons with `==` are less strict, they are a common source of confusing bugs.
 It's therefore recommended to always compare using `===`, unless you know for sure that you want a less strict comparison.

+### Combining values of different types

 Mixing values of different types is possible not only for *comparison* - you can also *combine* values of different types to create new values.
 For example, adding the *number* value `1` to the *string* value `foo` creates a new string value: `1 + "foo"` results in value `"1foo"`, of type *string*.

+It is important to understand that the same logic applies when comparing values of different types with `==` or combining values of different types with `+`: for the JavaScript interpreter, it's always a two-step process called *type coercion*.

+*First*, one of the values is translated into another type (so that both values have the same type), and only *then* the comparison or combination takes place.

+There's a whole lot of rules behind type coercion in JavaScript.
+However, the basics are simple - whenever type coercion happens, a value is translated into one of only three types: into a *string*, into a *boolean*, or into a *number*.

+When we execute `1 + "foo"`, then the JavaScript interpreter assumes that we want a result of type *string*, and therefore translates the number `1` into the string `"1"`, and afterwards concatenates both strings together into `"1foo"`.

+Because the string equivalent of the number `1.0` is also `"1"`, the result of `1.0 + "foo"` is again `"1foo"`, while `1.5 + "foo"` results in `"1.5foo"`.

+We could say that when working with `+`, the string value as part of the combination "wins", and the non-string part of the combination is translated into a string value.

+The opposite is true when working with `-`, `*`, or `/`.
+The result of `5 - "2"` is the number `3`, the result of `5 * "2"` is the number `10`, and `5 / "2"` results in `2.5`.

+Here, the *number* part of the combination "wins", and the string is translated into a number before the combination is done.

+Note that parentheses play a role here, too: `1 + 2 + "foo"` results in `"3foo"`, while `1 + (2 + "foo")` results in `"12foo"`.

+Equations are evaluated from left to right: `1 + 2 + "3"` results in string `"33"` - first, `1 + 2` are evaluated to the number `3`, which is then concatenated with string `"3"` into string `"33"`.

+### Converting values to boolean

+When comparing a value of a type other than *boolean* to a boolean value with `==`, the non-boolean value is first converted to a boolean value.

+For example, the number `0` becomes `false`, which is why `0 == false` evaluates to `true`, while `1 == false` evaluates to `false` - that's because `0` is translated into `false`, and `1` is translated into `true`.

+### Type casting: Explicitly translating values

+You can do these translations explicitly, through *type casting*.
+To do so, use one of the following:

+- `Boolean(expression)` transforms `expression` into a *boolean* value
+- `Number(expression)` transforms `expression` into a *number* value
+- `String(expression)` transforms `expression` into a *string* value

+For example, `Boolean(0)` and `Boolean("")` translate into `false`, while `Boolean(1)`, `Boolean("1")` - **and** `Boolean("0")`! - all translate into `true`.
+You can type-cast more complex expressions, of course - `Number("1" + 2)` will result in value `12` of type *number*.

+> Note that this introduces another important element of the JavaScript language — Boolean(), Number(), and String() are so-called functions.
+We are going to discuss these in detail later in the series.

+Because keeping all these type coercion rules in mind isn't easy, and because not all of them are straightforward, it really is recommended to always use the `===` comparison operator, which doesn't do any kind of type coercion and, as explained, compares value *and* type.

+## Summary of part 1

+Let's recap what we've learned:

+- We can write and run JavaScript code in our web browser, using the JavaScript Console.
+- JavaScript has three basic types: *string*, *number*, and *boolean*.
+- We can combine values of different types to create new values.
+- We can compare values of different types, and we can combine values of different types, because the JavaScript interpreter does *type coercion*.
+- We can explicitly convert values of one type into values of another type, through *type casting*.
+- We can use the `===` operator to compare values without any kind of type coercion.
+- We can use the `Boolean()`, `Number()`, and `String()` functions to explicitly translate values into boolean, number, and string values.
+- We can use parentheses to enforce operator precedence.

+## Next up

+In the second part of this series, we will learn about constants and variables, and how to use them to *store values* in our JavaScript programs.